 The command, VP x,y specifies the coordinates of the end points of the vector movement with respect to the starting point.
+Non-sequential axis do not require comma delimitation.
 The command, CR r,q,d define a circular arc with a radius r, starting angle of q, and a traversed angle d.
 The notation for q is that zero corresponds to the positive horizontal direction, and for both q and d, the counter-clockwise (CCW) rotation is positive.
-The CR command is useful for producing a sine wave as the move output as a single axis of a circle is a sinusoidal profile.

-Up to 31 segments of CR or VP may be specified in a single sequence and must be ended with the command VE.
+Up to 511 segments of CR or VP may be specified in a single sequence and must be ended with the command VE.
 The motion can be initiated with a Begin Sequence (BGS) command.
 Once motion starts, additional segments may be added.